fenrus75/csum_partial/README.md

 remainder of 16 and remainders 7 or below.
 The compiler would have done this as well, so this by itself is not going to be any win.
-However, we can now fold the one extra "adcq" statement to deal with the 8 remaining case into the code that deals with the first 32, effectively turning the code from 32
-+ 8 into just doing 40.
-This will save one key operation since after each block the remaining carry has to be folded back into the count, and by doing this optimization we go from 2 blocks of 32 + 8 to 1 block of 40.
+However, we can now fold the one extra "adcq" statement to deal with the 8 remaining case into the code that deals with the first 32, effectively turning the code from 32 + 8 bytes into just doing 40 bytes.
+This will save one key operation since after each block the remaining carry has to be folded back into the count, and by doing this optimization we go from 2 blocks of 32 + 8, and thus two folding operations, to 1 block of 40 with one folding operation.

 The resulting code now looks like this: